udhayprakash/DevOps/PowerShell/PowerShell for Begineers.md

 > - Open-source and increasing community base
 > - Apart from windows, it is extending support for Linux from next release.
 > - As PowerShell is tightly coupled with .NET framework.
 So, .NET objects can be used.
-> - Ease in working with all Microsoft products (Office suite, Client Os, Server Os, IIS, Databases, Visual Studio Suite etc)
+> - Ease in working with all Microsoft products (Office suite, Client OS, Server OS, IIS, Databases, Visual Studio Suite, etc.)
 > - Ability to connect to existing windows administrative functionality:
 >  - WMI
 >  - Microsoft .NET framework
 >  - COM (Component Object Model)
 >  - ADSI (Active Directory Services Interface)
->-  Can be used to automate almost any administrative task
+>  - Can be used to automate almost any administrative task

 ## 2. About PowerShell
 ### 2.1 PowerShell History